-The very first definition of food additives was given by a joint panel made up of the Food and Agriculture Organization (FAO) of the United Nations and by the World Health Organization (WHO).
+A joint panel gave the very first definition of food additives made up of the Food and Agriculture Organization (FAO) of the United Nations and the World Health Organization (WHO).

-This definition can be found in the Codex Alimentarius, which is collection of standards, guidelines and codes of practice put forth by the FAO and WHO program.The Codex Alimentarius defines a food additive as:
+This definition can be found in the Codex Alimentarius, a collection of standards, guidelines, and codes of practice put forth by the FAO and WHO programs.The Codex Alimentarius defines a food additive as: